aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells for Node.js via C++ allows you to stop the conversion of Workbook to various formats like PDF, HTML etc. using the [**InterruptMonitor**](https://reference.aspose.com/cells/nodejs-cpp/interruptmonitor) object when it is taking too long.
-The conversion process is often both CPU and Memory intensive and it is often useful to halt it when resources are limited.
-You can use [**InterruptMonitor**](https://reference.aspose.com/cells/nodejs-cpp/interruptmonitor) both for stopping conversion as well as to stop loading huge workbook.
-Please use [**Workbook.getInterruptMonitor()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#getInterruptMonitor--) property for stopping conversion and [**LoadOptions.getInterruptMonitor()**](https://reference.aspose.com/cells/nodejs-cpp/loadoptions/#getInterruptMonitor--) property for loading huge workbook.
+Aspose.Cells for Node.js via C++ allows you to stop the conversion of Workbook to various formats like PDF, HTML, etc. using the [**InterruptMonitor**](https://reference.aspose.com/cells/nodejs-cpp/interruptmonitor) object when it is taking too long.
+The conversion process is often both CPU- and memory‑intensive, and it is useful to halt it when resources are limited.
+You can use [**InterruptMonitor**](https://reference.aspose.com/cells/nodejs-cpp/interruptmonitor) both for stopping conversion as well as for stopping the loading of a huge workbook.
+Please use [**Workbook.getInterruptMonitor()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#getInterruptMonitor--) property for stopping conversion and [**LoadOptions.getInterruptMonitor()**](https://reference.aspose.com/cells/nodejs-cpp/loadoptions/#getInterruptMonitor--) property for loading a huge workbook.

 ## **Stop conversion or loading using InterruptMonitor when it is taking too long**